 OPDIVO is a prescription medicine used to treat people who have kidney cancer (renal cell carcinoma), and who:

 Have renal cell carcinoma that has spread or grown after treatment with other cancer medications.

 It is not known if OPDIVO is safe and effective in children less than 18 years of age.

-OPDIVO is a medicine that may treat your kidney cancer by working with your immune system.
-It can cause your immune system to attack normal organs and tissues in many areas of your body, and can affect the way these organs work.
+OPDIVO is a medicine that may treat certain cancers by working with your immune system.
+It can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way these organs work.